o0Praiz/Peso/README.md

 ## Contact

-For more information, please contact [project owner].
+For more information, please contact the project owner.